 - BNPL companies will enter new markets for themselves.
 For example, Scalapay began to cooperate with jewelry and luxury stores in Italy.

-To keep up with the times, it is worth considering convenient payment conditions for your customers right now.
-Despite the risks of introducing BNPL, this strategy is already being implemented in eCommerce.
+To stay current with the times, it is worth considering convenient payment conditions for your customers right now.
+Despite the risks of introducing Buy Now, Pay Later (BNPL), this strategy is already being implemented in eCommerce.
 Our clients are proof of this.
 If you also want to increase the average order value and improve the shopping experience in your store, feel free to contact us for integration.
 We will help you solve the technical side of integration with the BNPL service of your choice, connecting the payment method quickly and seamlessly.